Clarifying the effect of mean subtraction on Dynamic Mode Decomposition: Abstract

 \section{Abstract}

-Koopman mode analysis has provided a framework for analysis of nonlinear phenomena across a plethora of fields.
-Its numerical implementation via Dynamic Mode Decomposition (DMD) has been extensively deployed and improved upon over the last decade.
-We address the problems of mean subtraction and DMD mode selection in the context of finite dimensional Koopman invariant subspaces.
+Any autonomous nonlinear dynamical system can be viewed as a superposition of infinitely many linear processes, through the so-called Koopman mode decomposition.
+Its data-driven approximation- Dynamic Mode Decomposition (DMD)- has been extensively developed and deployed across a plethora of fields.
+In this work, we study the effect of subtracting the temporal mean on the DMD approximation, for observables possessing only a finite number of Koopman modes.

-Preprocessing of data by subtraction of the temporal mean of a time series has been a point of contention in companion matrix-based DMD.
-This stems from the potential of said preprocessing to render DMD equivalent to temporal DFT.
-We prove that this equivalence is impossible in linearly consistent data, when the order of the DMD-based representation of the dynamics exceeds the dimension of the system.
-Therefore, this parity of DMD and DFT can be indicative of an inadequacy of data, in the sense that the number of snapshots taken is not enough to represent the true dynamics of the system.
+Pre-processing time-sequential training data by removing the temporal mean has been a point of contention in the Companion matrix formulation of DMD.
+This stems from the potential of said pre-processing to render DMD equivalent to a temporal Discrete Fourier Transform (DFT).
+We prove that this equivalence is impossible when the training data is linearly consistent and the order of the DMD model exceeds the number of Koopman modes.
+Since model order and training set size are synonymous in this variant of DMD, the parity of DMD and DFT can, therefore, be indicative of inadequate training data.

-We then rigorously justify the practice of pruning DMD eigen-values based on the norm of the respective modes.
-Once a minimum number of time delays has been taken, DMD eigen-values corresponding to DMD modes with low norm are shown to be spurious, and hence must be discarded.
-When dealing with mean-subtracted data, the above criterion for detecting synthetic eigen-values can be applied if DMD is preceded by time delay embedding.

 \begin{AMS} 37M10, 37N10, 47N20 \end{AMS}